More Lessons for the Regents High School Exam

 Describe the behavior of the given function as x approaches 3 and as x approaches positive infinity.

 Assume the set of data is approximately normal and the dealership wants to be 95% confident of its results.
 Determine an interval containing the plausible sample values for which the dealership will launch the new procedure.
 Round your answer to the nearest hundredth.

-37 A radioactive substance has a mass of 140 g at 3 p.m. and 100 g at 8 p.m.
+37. A radioactive substance has a mass of 140 g at 3 p.m. and 100 g at 8 p.m.
 Write an equation in the form A = A0(1/2)t/h that models this situation, where h is the constant representing the number of hours in the half-life, A0 is the initial mass, and A is the mass t hours after 3 p.m.

 Using this equation, solve for h, to the nearest ten thousandth.

 Determine when the mass of the radioactive substance will be 40 g.
 Round your answer to the nearest tenth of an hour.

-problem solver below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.